wso2/docs-is/en/docs/develop/scim2-batch-operations.md

        <tr>
            <td><code>operations</code></td>
            <td>Required</td>
            <td>Array of  operations.
-To delete multiple users, add an array of PUT operations.
+To delete multiple users, add an array of DELETE operations.
 You can include any number of operations in one bulk request.</br>
            The parameters that can be used for the operation are explained below.
            </td>
        </tr>